Lunchtime Concerts at Hansom Hall, 2025/26 1 - 2 pm

 As active curators, commissioners, and performers of contemporary music, the group brings fresh perspectives to works by eclectic living composers.

-Standard Issue is passionate about the accessibility of new and experimental music and hopes to create unique concert experiences and events that eliminate the barrier between performers and the audience. standard issue has collaborated with Her Ensemble, Music We’d Like to Hear, Ineffable Sounds, Musarc Choir, and the Royal College of Music Composition Department.
+Standard Issue are passionate about the accessibility of new and experimental music and hope to create unique concert experiences and events that eliminate the barrier between performers and the audience.
+Standard Issue have collaborated with Her Ensemble, Music We’d Like to Hear, Ineffable Sounds, Musarc Choir, and the Royal College of Music Composition Department.

 20th November Charles Owen (piano) & Paul McGann (actor)